What we're cooking in March

 What's in season in March?

-Beetroot - this is the last month to make the most of the vibrant root veg until it's back during the summer when it is sweeter.
-It's an incredibly versatile vegetable and works well in a range of sweet and savoury dishes.
+Beetroot - This is the last month to make the most of the vibrant root veg until it's back during the summer, when it will be sweeter.
+Beetroot is an incredibly versatile vegetable and works well in a range of sweet and savoury dishes.
 If you've never used fresh beetroot, here's how to roast them to bring out their sweet earthy taste.

-Chicory - not to be confused with the chicory root (which is used in the chicory coffee essence you might use in baking).
-It can also be called Endive or Radicchio which has a lovely bitter taste pairing well with tart citrus fruits.
-We love eating it in a fresh salad but it also works great charred or grilled for a tasty side dish.
+Chicory - Not to be confused with the chicory root (which is used in the chicory coffee essence you might use in baking).
+It can also be called endive or radicchio, and has a lovely bitter taste that pairs well with tart citrus fruits.
+We love eating chicory in a fresh salad but it also works great charred or grilled as a tasty side dish.

-Jerusalem Artichokes - these small tuber-like artichokes are actually a relative of the sunflower (not the main globe artichoke which you might be thinking) and grow underground, resembling something similar to fresh ginger root.
-They have a unique but delicious taste and work well whizzed up into a soup, or roasted alongside other veg too.
+Jerusalem artichokes - These small, tuber-like artichokes are actually a relative of the sunflower (not the main globe artichoke) and grow underground, resembling something similar to fresh ginger root.
+They have a unique but delicious taste and work well whizzed up into a soup or roasted alongside other veg.

-Leeks - we're well into leek season in March and can't get enough of this glorious veg.
-It's one of our favourite vegetables and is so versatile.
-We love to fry, roast, confit and char leeks but don't forget to prepare them properly to ensure soil, which can be trapped within its layers, is washed away before cooking.
+Leeks - We're well into leek season by March and we can't get enough of this glorious vegetable.
+One of our favourites, leeks are so versatile – we love to fry, roast, confit and char them.
+Just don't forget to prepare them properly to ensure soil, which can be trapped within its layers, is washed away before cooking.

-Parsnips - here's another root veg coming into its last month of harvest, so make the most of this adaptable ingredient.
-If you're after a fail-safe roasting recipe then we've got you covered but we personally love using it in cakes and houmous for a twist.
+Parsnips - Here's another root veg coming into its last month of harvest, so make the most of this adaptable ingredient.
+If you're after a fail-safe roasting recipe then we've got you covered, though we personally love using parsnip in cakes and houmous for a twist.

-Purple Sprouting Broccoli - cooking with this variety adds a lovely pop of colour to dishes and it can be used in the same way you would use tenderstem or broccoli florets in a recipe.
-Try it in a Spanish omelette, or simply roasted with some pine nuts for an easy side dish.
+Purple sprouting broccoli - Cooking with this variety adds a lovely pop of colour to dishes and it can be used in the same way you would use tenderstem or broccoli florets in a recipe.
+Try it in a Spanish omelette or simply roasted with some pine nuts as an easy side dish.

-Spring Onions - the humble spring onion is one of our top used and go-to items in our day to day cooking.
-We love that you can eat it raw in salads and is crucial in a stir fry, but you can also braise, char and caramelise them.
+Spring onions - The humble spring onion is one of our top used and go-to items in our day to day cooking.
+This crucial stir fry ingredient can be eaten raw in salads but can also be braised, charred and caramelised.

-Wild Garlic - you'll likely smell the wild garlic before you see it but their leaves will be popping up across woodlands in the UK in March and are commonly foraged by walkers regularly as it's a really versatile and flavoursome ingredient to cook with.
+Wild garlic - You'll likely smell the wild garlic before you see it, but their leaves will be popping up across UK woodlands in March and are commonly foraged by walkers.
+Wild garlic is a versatile and flavoursome ingredient to cook with.
 Try it in a pesto, whizzed into a herb oil or mixed with butter for an upgrade to your homemade garlic bread.

-This simple and vibrant traybake uses freshly grated beetroot and has cream cheese and Parmesan mixed through at the end for a creamy finish.
+This simple and vibrant traybake uses freshly grated beetroot and mixes through cream cheese and Parmesan at the end for a silky finish.

 Recipe: Beetroot and basil orzo

-Impress your guests with this beetroot and goat's cheese wellington which uses store-bought puff pastry for convenience too.
+Impress your guests with this beetroot and goat's cheese wellington, which uses store-bought puff pastry for convenience.

 Recipe: Individual beetroot wellington

-This cake has been given a twist with the addition of grated beetroot and buttermilk, yielding an incredibly tender and slightly earthy taste.
+Here, the classic red velvet cake has been given a twist with the addition of grated beetroot, yielding an incredibly tender and slightly earthy taste.
 Top with tangy cream cheese for the perfect afternoon tea pick-me-up.

-This light salad pairs bitter chicory leaves with crunchy sweet pears and salty, tangy stilton for a flavour hit in one mouthful.
+This light salad pairs bitter chicory leaves with crunchy sweet pears and salty, tangy stilton for an epic flavour hit in one mouthful.

 Recipe: White winter salad

-The bitter chicory leaves pair brilliantly with the zesty clementine and crunchy sweet beans.
+The bitter chicory leaves pair brilliantly with the zesty clementine and crunchy sweet beans in this dish.
 Plus, it's topped with walnuts for an added crunch.
-You can swap clementines for orange slice if not in season.
+You can swap clementines for orange slices if not in season.

 Recipe: Chicory and clementine salad